ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 # How to avoid disappointing shows as GOT Season 8 and find your favored ones?--A Emotional Arc Approach Using Sentiment Analysis of the Scripts

-We all have had this experience when we are watching a new movie or show with high expectations, only to find our expectations subverted.
+We all have had such experience as we are watching new movies or shows with high expectations, only to find our expectations subverted after the hours which seem like ages.
+But by then, those hours in our life had already gone, leaving us with only the disapointment and regrets.

 ## A really disappointing watching experience: